Lazy22zz/UE5-SimpleShooterGame/README.md

 - check the changes of code in Nov 13, 2024
 - In commit a78c95c
 # 43, Add sound Effect
+- 1, Enable the usage of soundbase in Details
 - similiar the `#15, add a muzle for the gun`
 - In Gameplaystatics.h
 ```c++